 ArchiTeam Cooperative’s Annual Awards program showcased the very best in architecture from Australia’s small, medium and emerging architects on Wednesday 11 November.
 Congratulations to all ArchiTeam members who were finalists, and to those who received commendations and awards.

-To view the complete Awards program, please click here
+To view the Awards Book, please click here

-ArchiTeam would like to thank all the members who entered this year’s awards, and the sponsors and judges who assisted us.
+ArchiTeam would like to thank all the members who entered this year’s awards, judges who assisted us. and the following sponsors.

 All entries are eligible to win this Medal and an award must be given in this category.
 This medal is to be judged on the above criteria as well as showing sensitivity to sustainability principles.
 This can be quite general – from innovative re-use of an existing structure through to a more complex response to sustainability.

 The work of the founding signatories in establishing Architects Declare in Australia, has resulted in the engagement of hundreds of members to act on a climate and biodiversity emergency.
 In raising awareness, advocating for faster changes within the industry and in the sharing of information, ADA has been the catalyst for change.
 In a bottoms-up approach, the movements aim is to shift the behaviour of the construction industry as a whole.
 We commend the work of the signatories and members in their collaborative effort.

 All entries under the size of under 80sqm and/or $150,000 are eligible to win this Medal and an award must be given in this category.
 This award is to be judged on the general criteria as well as showing innovation within the constraints of space and possibly budget by developing a complexity and inventiveness in small design.